Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 and spring-boot-starter-thymeleaf

 starter dependencies for our example Spring Boot project.
 We do not need any extra dependency for file upload.
-Here is how our build.gradle
+Here is what our build.gradle

 file looks like: